MyNameIsHeart/The-Collatz-conjecture/README.md

 ##
 \
-Because the project focuses on exploration rather than performance, efficiency wasn't a consideration.
+Since the project focuses on exploration rather than performance, efficiency wasn't a consideration.

-##
-\
-[^1] The Collatz conjecture, also known as the 3n+1 conjecture
+[^1]: [The Collatz conjecture](https://youtu.be/094y1Z2wpJg), also known as the 3n+1 conjecture